 Take in the scenery

-Victoria's exquisite south-west coastline covers an incredible range of scenery.
-See the renowned waves at Bells Beach or have a relaxing picnic on the sand at Anglesea.
-Visit the charming old town of Port Fairy and soak in the great vibes of the buzzing arts community in Lorne.
+Victoria's dramatic south-west coastline covers an incredible range of scenery.
+See the world-famous waves at Bells Beach or laze on the sand at Anglesea.
+Visit the charming old fishing village of Port Fairy and get among the buzzing arts community in Lorne.
 Of course, you can't miss the 12 Apostles.
-These lofty limestone rocks rising majestically from the Southern Ocean are a must-see.
+These craggy limestone stacks rising majestically from the Southern Ocean are a must-see.
 Join a scenic flight with 12 Apostles Helicopters to see the Bay of Islands, London Bridge or the entire Shipwreck Coast all the way to Australia's oldest lighthouse at Cape Otway.

 From rainforests and rivers to old volcanoes and rugged coastlines, the Great Ocean Road showcases nature at its most diverse.
-In Great Otway National Park you'll see thundering waterfalls and sparkling gorges and walk through the tops of ancient trees.
-The Otway Fly Treetop Walk is a 600 metre (0.4 mile) long elevated treetop walk that ascends at a gentle grade through the cool temperate rainforest.
-Thrill seekers can choose the Otway Fly Zipline Tour, a leisure/sports activity where adventure seekers can zoom from one side of the wire fixed on the poles to the other, using trolleys mounted on the wire, 30 metres (98 feet) above the forest floor.
+In Great Otway National Park you'll see thundering waterfalls and sparkling gorges and walk through the tops of ancient, mossy trees.
+The Otway Fly Treetop Walk is a 600 metre (0.4 mile) long elevated treetop walk that ascends at a gentle grade through a magnificent stand of cool temperate rainforest.
+Thrill seekers can choose the Otway Fly Zipline Tour and zip between "cloud stations" 30 metres (98 feet) above the forest floor.
 Need to stretch your legs?
 See deserted sandy beaches, thick forests and some of Australia's highest sea cliffs on the 91 kilometre (57 mile) Great Ocean Walk.

-The Great Ocean Road will tempt your tastebuds with sumptuous local cuisine, great dining and excellent wineries.
-For seafood, visit the Lorne Fisheries Co-Op to taste the local fishermen's morning catch (the fresh oysters are a must) or the Apollo Bay Fishermen's Co-Op for delicious fish and chips.
+The Great Ocean Road will tempt your tastebuds with sumptuous local produce, great dining and excellent wineries.
+For seafood, visit the Lorne Fisheries Co-Op to taste the local fishermen's morning catch (the freshly shucked oysters are a must) or the Apollo Bay Fishermen's Co-Op for delicious flake and chips.
 Pick your own raspberries and blackberries from the Pennyroyal Raspberry Farm and blueberries from Shoebridge Blueberry Farm.
-Or try the gourmet cheeses at delicatessens in Allansford, Timboon and Cooriemungle.
-You will find many of the finest wineries along the Great Ocean Road.
-Stop off at a wine cellar, such as the Basalt Vineyard in the Henty wine region, or Bellbrae Estate near Bells Beach.
+Or get into the gourmet cheeses at delicatessens in Allansford, Timboon and Cooriemungle.
+Cool climate wineries stretch the length of the Great Ocean Road.
+Stop off at a cellar door, such as the Basalt Vineyard in the Henty wine region, or Bellbrae Estate near Bells Beach.
 Book well in advance for dinner at upmarket restaurant Brae, which serves a set menu created from the highest quality local ingredients.
-If you’re a vegetarian, ask for a special vegetarian meal, they’d be delighted to serve you an exotic mix of their freshest produce.

 Meet the wildlife